 If the default palette of colours used in this operation is not that distinct.
 We can modify the colours used for colouring operations tan any time by using the small button beside the colour ramp for the Modularity Class.
 Choose a palette with more diversity.

 Now we can add labels to see who the characters are.
 Choose the Label tag at the foot of the window (It’s the large T).

-Good, but we can scale the labels by the sized nodes themselves to lend more clarity.
-Choose the A drop down and select Scale by Node Size.
+Nice, but we can scale the labels by the sized nodes themselves to lend more clarity.
+Choose the first ‘A’ which presents a drop-down menu and select Scale by Node Size.
+It may also prove useful to use the Type paramters dialog and select 20 rather than 32 points as the font size.
 This should look closer to the screen below.

 We are now getting very close to a picture that we would be proud to share with our colleagues.
-For an added clarity to this, let’s remove the characters who only interact with one other character.
+For an added clarity to this, let’s remove the characters who only interact with one other character – that is, those that are not as closely drawn into the network that is the novel.
 To do this we can filter for those nodes with a degree of 1.
 To do this, got to the Filter Panel (we selected the Statistics one beside it, now go back to Filter.

 To filter, we select Topology from the library of available filters and then drag the Degree Range filter below to the Queries panel.